Skip to main content

 Overview

-Workstations are the designated locations within your laboratory where similar work activities and production steps are performed.
+Workstations are the designated locations within your laboratory where similar work activities and production tasks are performed.
 They serve as organizational units that group related tasks, manage technician assignments, and control workflow routing throughout your manufacturing process.

 What are Workstations?

 A workstation represents a physical or logical area in your facility where specific types of production work occurs.
 A more traditional term for this concept is "a workbench".
-Each workstation can accommodate multiple technicians and is configured to handle particular categories of manufacturing steps.
+Each workstation can accommodate multiple technicians and is configured to handle particular categories of manufacturing tasks.
 Workstations provide structure to your production workflow by defining where work happens, who performs it, and how tasks are assigned.

 Creating a Workstation